The Steve Bannon – Jared Kushner White House War: It Looks Like Bannon Lost Big-Time

 The bickering and name-calling back and forth between the two Donald Trump confidants became so obvious and extreme that Trump himself apparently – as reported by CNN– insisted that they stop bickering and pretend to be friends.

-Unfortunately for Trump – and Steve Bannon is it turns out – this rapprochement between the two was apparently either extremely temporary or nonexistent.
+Unfortunately for Trump – and Steve Bannon as it turns out – this rapprochement between the two was apparently either extremely temporary or nonexistent.
 Only days ago, Bannon was finally removed from the National Security Council position that he had evidently wanted so badly.

 Bannon’s views on American foreign policy are unusual to say the least.
 Bannon is an advocate of the idea that America goes through a cycle of collapses and rebirths, and he apparently believes another collapse – probably involving a major world war – is in the offing.
 Even stranger, he seems to be eager for this to occur.